Effective January 1, 2017, One Weird Globe will not be accepting any guest posts. This page remains for historical purposes.

 Guest posts are a chance to not only increase readership on your website, but expose your website to a completely new set of readers.
 The readers of One Weird Globe are primarily based in Thailand, South Korea, the USA, Canada, and several other English-speaking countries.
-If interested in guest posting, please send your idea via the contact form.
+If interested in guest posting, please send your idea at the bottom of this page.
 A proposal doesn’t need to be fancy – just a few sentences about yourself, your blog / website, and your idea is great.

 Some guidelines to keep in mind: